vic-ma/howtodismantle.github.io/_posts/2024-10-17-I-O-Lets-go-Understanding-the-Advantech-WISE-4012-module-and-use-Peakboard-to-do-some-magic-with-it.md

 ## Module Configuration

-The Wise-4012 comes with a typical interface to configure the module.
-Unter the 'cloud' tab we find the option to activate MQTT connectivity and provide a broker for sending and receiving messages.
-The actual message consists of only one JSON string that covers all inputs and outputs.
+The Wise-4012 comes with a typical interface for configuring the module.
+Under the **Cloud** tab, there is an option to activate MQTT connectivity and provide a broker for sending and receiving messages.
+The actual message consists of a single JSON string that covers all inputs and outputs.

 ![image](/assets/2024-10-17/020.png)

-Under 'I/O Status'  we can define whether the 4 inputs are used as analog or digital.
-In our case we use channel 1 for analog input.
+Under **I/O Status**, we can set the 4 analog/digital inputs are to either analog or digital.
+In our case, we use channel 1 for analog input.

 ![image](/assets/2024-10-17/030.png)

-To check if there's already a real value on the analog input the next tab 'AI' provides insight of the current that is measured at the input.
+The **AI** tab tells us if there's already a real value on the analog input.
+This provides insight into the current measured at the input.

 ![image](/assets/2024-10-17/040.png)